Signature Methods in Machine Learning: Conformance and SigMahaKNN Method for Anomaly Detection

+Truncated signatures of orders $N \in \{1 , \ldots , 5\}$ are considered without any augmentation.
+The results, based on aggregating conformance values across the set of possible digits, are summarised in Table \ref{Handwritten_Anom}.
+Once the truncation level is at least $2$ the SigMahaKNN out-performs all the baseline comparison models.

-Another experiment in \cite{CFLP20} considers a sample of marine \href{https://coast.noaa.gov/htdata/CMSP/AISDataHandler/2017/ index.html}{vessel traffic data} based on the the automatic identification system (AIS) which reports a ship's geographical position alongside other vessel information.
-They consider the stream of timestamped latitude/longitude position data associated with each vessel.
+The second numerical example from \cite{CCFLS20} that we cover considers a sample of marine \href{https://coast.noaa.gov/htdata/CMSP/AISDataHandler/2017/index.html}{vessel traffic data} based on the the automatic identification system (AIS) which reports a ship's geographical position alongside other vessel information.
+This dataset, collected by the US Coast Guard in January 2017, contains a total of 31 884 021 geographical positions recorded for 6282 distinct vessel identifiers.
+The authors of \cite{CCFLS20} consider the stream of timestamped latitude/longitude position data associated with each vessel.

 Vessel data with invalid identifiers of invalid length information were discarded.
-Streams are compressed to only contain points that are at least 10m away from the previous position, and vessels whose starting and finishing points are within 5km are discarded.
+Streams are compressed to only contain points that are at least 10m away from the previous position, and, to help ensure that streams are faithful representations of ship movement, vessels whose starting and finishing points are within 5km are discarded.
 To evaluate the effect of the stream length, the streams are disintegrated so that the length between initial and final points in each sub-stream remains constant with $D \in \{ 4\km , 8\km, 16\km, 32\km \}$.
 Only sub-streams whose maximum distance between successive points is less than 1km are subsequently retained.
 A sub-stream is deemed normal if it belongs to a vessel of length at least 100m, and deemed anomalous if it corresponds to a vessel of length no greater than 50m.

+A finite collection of streams is obtained from 607 vessels whose sub-streams total between 10111 $(D=32\km)$ and 104369 $(D=4\km)$.
+A subset of normal instances used for testing is obtained from 607 vessels whose sub-streams total between 11254 $(D=32\km)$ and 114071 $(D=4\km)$.
+Finally, a subset of anomalous instances is obtained from 997 vessels whose sub-streams total between 8890 $(D=32\km)$ and 123237 $(D=4\km)$.